roxgib/anki-contanki/README.md

  - Improved deck navigation
  - Fix for certain actions occuring when Anki not focused
  - If a user actions triggers an error, this will now be captured and show in a tooltip

+ Anki 2.1.50 is likely to drop soon, and I'm aiming to release a beta at the same time.

 ### Alpha 9